-- If you register with us, we collect your name, contact details and information on your company.
+- If you register with us, we collect your name, contact details and information on your company or education institution.
 This information is used by us to contact you about D&AD’s activities.

-- If you choose to receive further information from us, we will keep you informed of future D&AD activities.
+- If you choose to receive further information from us, we will keep you informed of current or future D&AD activities.

 - If you choose to receive information from third parties, your contact information may be used by carefully selected complimentary organisations to inform you of offers or events.

 - When you contact us using the “Contact Us” form on the site, we collect your name, email address and any comments that you provide.
 This information is used by us to respond to your comments.